-Optum Health has collected date over the past two years regarding the cost of treating back pain at the NASEM (National Academy of Sciences ) titled: “The Role of Nonpharmacological Approaches to Pain Management,” outlining the tremendous efficacy and cost savings associated with chiropractic and other forms of conservative care for spinal episodes; and the two-year plan to impact the 125 million consumers.
+Optum Health has collected data over the past two years regarding the cost of treating back pain at the NASEM (National Academy of Sciences ) titled: “The Role of Nonpharmacological Approaches to Pain Management,” outlining the tremendous efficacy and cost savings associated with chiropractic and other forms of conservative care for spinal episodes; and the two-year plan to impact the 125 million consumers.

-Dr. Elton said that it is time to recognize we no longer need any data to show using a chiropractor or physical therapist as a first contact for a lower back pain episode is much cheaper than any medical specialist or primary care provider for lower back pain.
-Using a primary medical doctor for the initiation of the episode segments the care, adds costs and medication, with according to the Annals of Internal Medicine should be a secondary approach.
+Dr. Elton said that it is time to recognize we no longer need any data to show using a chiropractor or physical therapist as the first contact for a lower back pain episode is much cheaper than any medical specialist or primary care provider for lower back pain.
+Using a primary medical doctor for the initiation of the episode segments the care, adds costs and medication, according to the Annals of Internal Medicine should be a secondary approach.

-The data proves action needs to be taken now to make it less expensive to see a non pharmacologic care provider.
+The data proves action needs to be taken now to make it less expensive to see a nonpharmacologic care provider.

 The holistic approach chiropractors are trained in makes them unique in the back pain treatment space, because back pain is caused by numerous factors.
-Evaluating and treating a patient properly, with the understanding that patients are unique mechanically is why a holistic approach that evaluates a patient thoroughly is the only way to properly diagnose a persons back pain.
-The reasons for one persons back pain may be totally different for another persons back pain.
+Evaluating and treating a patient properly, with the understanding that patients are unique mechanically is why a holistic approach that evaluates a patient thoroughly is the only way to properly diagnose a person’s back pain.
+The reasons for one person’s back pain may be totally different for another person’s back pain.
 As chiropractors have known for years, it takes a great evaluation to evaluate back pain, and x rays and MRI’s may not be necessary in many situations.

-Unlike the physical therapy approach, which uses exercises, muscle work, protocols and a prescription in most states to treat the medically diagnosed complaints, a chiropractic holistic approach to evaluation can lead to a more accurate diagnosis and chiropractors rarely require a referral to diagnose and treat a patient.
+Unlike the physical therapy approach, which uses exercises, muscle work, protocols, and a prescription in most states to treat the medically diagnosed complaints, a chiropractic holistic approach to evaluation can lead to a more accurate diagnosis and chiropractors rarely require a referral to diagnose and treat a patient.

-Therapeutically, chiropractic physicians draw from numerous methods including myofascial release, instrument assisted soft tissue, foot orthotics, exercises and manipulation of the spine and extremities.
+Therapeutically, chiropractic physicians draw from numerous methods including myofascial release, instrument assisted soft tissue, foot orthotics, exercises, and manipulation of the spine and extremities.
 From the original study from the Annals of Internal Medicine, chiropractors are likely using many of these methods to help them get their patients with back pain out of pain and back into their normal lifestyles which may be why they have such a high level of satisfaction as compared to other healthcare professions regarding back pain.

-Most healthcare companies have made it more difficult to see providers who are more cost effective.
+Most healthcare companies have made it more difficult to see providers who are more cost-effective.
 If this leaves you speechless, it is because their business models are based on a percentage of billing which is why they have become so profitable.
 The more healthcare costs, the more income they make.
 It is likely one of the reasons that the runup into Obamacare over the past 10 years showed fantastic increases in the costs of care for patients and the companies who insure them.
 Horizon’s Omnia is a prime example of this, since 95 percent of chiropractors were placed in the second tier, which makes them more expensive to visit.
-If we follow data driven models, this approach to healthcare management has lead to opioid abuse problems as was the case of Partnership Healthplan in California a few years ago.
+If we follow data-driven models, this approach to healthcare management has lead to opioid abuse problems as was the case of Partnership Healthplan in California a few years ago.

-Aetna has recently added Magellan/NIA to make chiropractors and physical therapists as well as OT’s pre certify their care to get paid.
-Their system is obtuse, difficult to track and designed to micromanage what these practitioners already do better than everyone; treat problems such as back pain cost effectively.
+Aetna has recently added Magellan/NIA to make chiropractors and physical therapists as well as OT’s pre-certify their care to get paid.
+Their system is obtuse, difficult to track, and designed to micromanage what these practitioners already do better than everyone; treat problems such as back pain cost-effectively.
 Adding an administrative layer does nothing to improve quality, but it does have doctors thinking about or actually leaving the network.
 Their new contract makes it impossible to leave their program for a year, which artificially stabilizes their network even though the program is bad for everyone.
-If Aetna was interested in cost effective providers who treat back pain being rewarded for the work they do which statistically saves them money as Optum demonstrated, why would they do this?
+If Aetna was interested in cost-effective providers who treat back pain being rewarded for the work they do which statistically saves them money as Optum demonstrated, why would they do this?

 Optum is promoting the idea that seeing a chiropractor or physical therapist should cost less and they are planning on implementing this idea in 2019 through lower copayments for the usage of these providers.
-Of course, they are also understanding that there are alternative healthcare models developing now that they must compete with as we recently read about by Warren Buffet, Jamie Dimon and Jeff Bezos.
+Of course, they are also understanding that there are alternative healthcare models developing now that they must compete with as we recently read about by Warren Buffet, Jamie Dimon, and Jeff Bezos.

 Optum’s model comes with caveats for doctors of chiropractic.

 While chiropractic has saved Optum Health millions of dollars over the years, and they have the data to prove it, at least when it comes to back pain treatment, their one size fits all model places all the liability on the healthcare provider.
-Optum for years has offered participating doctors opportunities to participate in their workers compensation contracts which offered flat fees per visit regardless of the complexity of the problem.
+Optum for years has offered participating doctors opportunities to participate in their worker’s compensation contracts which offered flat fees per visit regardless of the complexity of the problem.

-Optum Health began rolling out their model for Oxford and United Healthcare plans the last couple of years which essentially paid a flat fee on the initial visit and follow-up visits.
-It is the same model they used with their workers compensation contracts our office rejected over the years.
-Their newest model of care ignores the fact that a new patient requires resources and it is time consuming.
+Optum Health began rolling out its model for Oxford and United Healthcare plans the last couple of years which essentially paid a flat fee on the initial visit and follow-up visits.
+It is the same model they used with their worker’s compensation contracts our office rejected over the years.
+Their newest model of care ignores the fact that a new patient requires resources and it is time-consuming.
 In NJ, their global reimbursement including x rays and evaluation has made us rethink our relationship with Optum, and we decided to drop their Oxford contract a year ago as a result.
 We did this because too many United patients using their system would bankrupt our practice.
 We did lose some patients as a result, but it was an appropriate business decision.

-Some practices have made changes to do as little as possible for Optum patients, or to make it difficult for them to get an appointment.
+Some practices have made changes to do as little as possible for Optum patients or to make it difficult for them to get an appointment.
 We know this because these patients call our office and tell us they had difficulty getting an appointment.
-This is something that happens in the medical world all the time if you are a new patient wishing to enter as practice from a poorly paying insurance provider.
+This is something that happens in the medical world all the time if you are a new patient wishing to enter as a practice from a poorly paying insurance provider.
 At the end of the day, the healthcare provider has rent, personal overhead, and other expenses plus employees that need to be adequately compensated.
 Their model ignores that most chiropractic providers are not working in facilities, and are solo or small group practitioners, who are trying to do the right thing for their patients.

 Under their current model of care, a healthcare provider is punished if they treat frozen shoulder, chronic pain, plantar fasciitis, chronic hip, shoulder and neck problems and even knee problems which often involve gait and retraining movement in the body.
 To treat these cases properly, it requires time and resources.
 Fewer doctors will spend the time to effectively treat these patients, which will show up statistically.
 Why hasn’t Optum Health shared their statistics regarding other conditions?
 Perhaps, their model, which causes healthcare providers to skimp on needed parts of the care their patients with these problems experience shows the flaws in their current chiropractic funding model.
 Again, their model works great if you spend little time with patients but if you are comprehensive and trying to work on complex problems with patients, rehab active care practices that get great results with these problems are being financially harmed.

-While we applaud their efforts to increase chiropractic utilization for a cost savings, chiropractors are not uneducated employees at Walmart, who work a cash register.
+While we applaud their efforts to increase chiropractic utilization for cost savings, chiropractors are not uneducated employees at Walmart, who work a cash register.
 Why pay them as if they were the cashiers of the healthcare system, when they have proven their worth to Optimum Health and its financial and therapeutic goals.

 Cheaper at all costs when it comes to patient care is a dangerous precedent.
-Doctors who cut corners, may help you save money, but is the patient and their potential future problems that are ignored by your current methodology.
+Doctors who cut corners may help you save money, but is the patient and their potential future problems that are ignored by your current methodology.
 Poor primary musculoskeletal care will likely show up with other physical ailments, which may have been prevented as we commonly see in the allopathic management of many older patients with co-morbidities.
 Data does not tell the whole story as care must be individualized to the patient to improve outcomes.
 On the other hand, the idea that chiropractic if used first saves so much is a great sales pitch.